goncalomonteiro/dronity_/glossary.md

   - Simple: The window with dockable panels.
   - Technical: Qt6 Widgets app; hosts Timeline/Graph/Viewport panels and status bar.
   - Example: `desktop/src/main_qt.cpp` with “Save Snapshot Now”.

+- Last-applied revision pointer (future)
+  - Simple: Remember up to which revision the DB has been replayed.
+  - Technical: Store max revision id and apply only newer ones on restore.
+  - Example: Prevents duplicate inserts when restoring on the same DB.

+- UPSERT / Idempotency (future)
+  - Simple: Don’t error if a row already exists.
+  - Technical: `INSERT ...
+ON CONFLICT DO NOTHING` or DO UPDATE in SQLite.
+  - Example: Makes journal replays robust to partial application.

 ---